deansher/aider/docker/README.md

 ### User Permissions

-To avoid file permission issues, run as your user:
+If necessary to avoid file permission issues, run as your own user:

 ```bash
 docker run -it --rm \